 - Pepperidge Farms Puff Pastry (17.3 ounce package) is thicker but smaller dimensions so the yield is lower, but you will have larger spirals with thicker puff pastry throughout.
 Trader Joe's (18.3 ounce package) is a thinner puff pastry with slightly larger dimensions.
 It yields more dainty, super crispy morsels.
 You’ll get about 10 to 15 more pinwheels from this brand (about 40 to 43 versus 30 to 33).

-- To brush these swirls with egg wash I tend to blot/dab the egg wash with a pastry brush around the sides and over the top to ensure I don't get big drips of egg wash on my sheet pan.
+- To brush these swirls with egg wash I tend to blot/dab the egg wash with a pastry brush around the sides and over the top to ensure I don't get big drips of egg wash on my sheet pan or dislodge any of the filling.

 - These will be super crispy the day they are baked and soften significantly by day 2.
 They are still tasty but the texture won’t be the same.